 Basically, you have only a few minutes to decide just how much risk you are willing to take to get such said bragging rights for life.
 How true to yourself will you be?
-You could do the bare minimum, or you could push the line.
-The problem is that no one really knows where the Edge is in the fog of uncertainty…those who got too close went over.
+You could do the bare minimum and begin near the Plaza de Toros.

 I spoke with a Californian man in a bar later that evening.
-He had just turned 70, and he ran.
+He had just turned 70, and he ran with us.
 And not only did he run, he was planning to be in the next run as well because he hadn’t gotten close enough to the bulls today.

 I had been standing at my starting point only a couple of minutes when the first of the rockets popped overhead.
 All introspective thoughts came to a halt—the bulls would be coming around the corner in seconds.
 They would not be in a good mood.